Nekrogoblikon: Welcome to Bonkers and "Chop Suey!" (2018-2020)

 Nekrogoblikon released their fifth album Welcome to Bonkers, on April 13, 2018.
-Nekrogoblikon released their cover of System of a Down's "Chop Suey!" on July 3, 2020.
+They also released a cover of System of a Down's "Chop Suey!" on July 3, 2020.

-The Fundamental Slimes and Humours (2021-2022)
+The Fundamental Slimes and Humours (2021–2022)

 On July 7, 2021, Nicky and Alex appeared on The Vanflip Podcast, and revealed the title of their sixth album as The Fundamental Slimes and Humours.
-On November 12, Nekrogoblikon released the first single and music video from their new album, entitled Right Now, named after the talk show hosted by their "hype-goblin," John Goblikon.
+On November 12, Nekrogoblikon released the first single and music video from their new album, entitled Right Now.

 On January 5, 2022, Nekrogoblikon released a second single and music video titled "This Is It", from the upcoming album The Fundamental Slimes and Humours, once again directed by Brandon Dermer.
 On April 1, 2022, Nekrogoblikon released their sixth studio album The Fundamental Slimes and Humours.
 On May 18, 2022, Nekrogoblikon released a third single and music video titled "Bones", from their recently released album The Fundamental Slimes and Humours, once again directed by Brandon Dermer.
 On December 29, 2022, Nekrogoblikon released a single, "Bodom Beach Terror", a cover of a Children of Bodom song.

-Departure of Calonne; new vocalists (2023)
+Departure of Calonne; new vocalists and The Boiling Sea (2023-2026)

 On December 15, 2023, it was announced that vocalist Nicky Calonne would be leaving the band on amicable terms to "pursue a new life path" and that John Goblikon and Dickie Allen of Infant Annihilator would take his place as lead vocalists.
 Prior to this announcement, Allen had been touring with the band as a fill-in lead vocalist in Calonne's absence throughout their 2023 tour dates.
+Grady Welch was brought on to perform John Goblikon's clean singing parts.

+The band performed at Milwaukee Metal Fest in 2025.
+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

+On April 10, 2025, Nekrogoblikon released two singles, Show Me Your Goblin and Fiend, which are the first songs to feature vocals by Dickie Allen and Grady Welch.
+Music videos were released for both of these songs, directed by Brandon Dermer and Dillon Markey.

+On February 12, 2026, the band released a third single, Secret Elephant, featuring the ska band Reel Big Fish.
+This single was accompanied by a music video, once again directed by Brandon Dermer.

+Five days later, the band announced a new EP set to release on April 17, 2026, via their instagram account.

+On April 17, 2026, Nekrogoblikon released an EP titled The Boiling Sea.
+It consists of six new tracks (including the previously released singles Show Me Your Goblin and Fiend, as well as Secret Elephant, featuring Reel Big Fish) and five live versions of previously recorded songs performed with the band's new vocalists, Dickie Allen and Grady Welch.
+An animated music video for the song Dead-ish, directed, written, and animated by Kris Baldwin, was also released.